nazimboudeffa/OpenFoodShopper/README.txt

 APK :
 ========

-In the folder /bin of this GIT
+In the folder /bin of this GIT under the name OpenFoodShopper.apk

 ========
 HOWTO :